sportngin/rolypoly/README.md

 This requires a method to be defined on `SomeCustomRoleObject` that checks if the resource is valid for that role.

-The `role_resource` needs to be defined on the controller to pass the resource that the role will be validated against.
+The `rolypoly_resource_map` needs to be defined on the controller to pass the resources that the role will be validated against.
-If `role_resource` is not defined it will be defaulted to an empty hash `{}`.
+If `rolypoly_resource_map` is not defined it will be defaulted to an empty hash `{}`.

 ```ruby